octaviantu/lpplsExtended/README.md

 # Other spefications

-The code always does not take into account today's price.
+1. The code always does not take into account today's price.
 That's because I want consistency: I usually run it before market open.
 If I run other historic simulations, they should also be before market open.

+2. As a consequence of 1, I don't run the code on Sundays and Mondays.